pepeballesterostel/FaceArt/README.md

 $ python FaceArt.py --dataset examples --input webcam
 ```
 The following options will pop up: *Running on local URL* and *Running on public URL*.
 Click one of the two options, and the web application will be launched in the browser.
+- **Important**: To end the application, go back to your terminal and press 'Ctrl + C'